whatwg/loader/README.md

 ### Implementation status

-Please, reference to the [roadmap](https://github.com/whatwg/loader/blob/master/roadmap.md) for more details about the implementation of this spec.
+This spec will be implemented in several stages/milestones.
+See the [roadmap](https://github.com/whatwg/loader/blob/master/roadmap.md) for more details.

-Current status (Milestone 0):
+As the various milestones of the roadmap are completed, browsers will be able to implement them.
+See the following trackers for the current status of the main browsers:

  * IE/Edge: [Under Consideration](https://status.modern.ie/moduleses6?term=modules)
  * Firefox: [In progress](https://bugzilla.mozilla.org/show_bug.cgi?id=568953)